NotePlan/plugins/jgclark.EventHelpers/README.md

 You can also place  `<%- listMatchingEvents() %>` in Templates in a similar way, and similar customisation is possible.
 However, it is defined in a different way, using the matches and format strings defined in the `addMatchingEvents` array, as shown above.

-NB: adding the `*|CAL|*` item to the format also triggers sorting the output list by calendar name and then time.
+NB: the `Sort order` setting above also controls how the output of this list is sorted.

 ## Theme Customisation
 NotePlan allows extensive [customisation of fonts and colours through its Themes](https://help.noteplan.co/article/44-customize-themes).
 It also supports doing more advanced highlighting using regex.
 To add **colour highlighting for time blocks**, add the following to your favourite theme's .json file: